SHADOW269/CMA_4THSEM/Readme.md

 Note: Use only one button.
 And faces should be drawn using canvas element.
 Faces must be exactly like the following screen shots.
 ---
+4. Design a mock login page and style it using CSS3.
+Initially login page should look like the following screen shot and while mouse is hovered on SUBMIT button it should look like
+---
-4. Create a web page to model solar system using canvas element animation, where it contains sun, earth and moon (all must be created using canvas shapes not images).
+5. Create a web page to model solar system using canvas element animation, where it contains sun, earth and moon (all must be created using canvas shapes not images).
 Earth should revolve around sun and moon should revolve around earth simultaneously.
 Sample screen shot below:
+---
+8. Create a web page using HTML and CSS to create a timetable as follows:
 ---
 ## PART - B